Maryam1362/GA-FinalProjectNew/Readme.md

-This is a Case Management Refrence Guide Application
+This is a Case Management Reference Guide Application.